 I had used this strategy as a kid to keep myself out of trouble, dressing myself down before anyone else had the chance.

 Now here I was, doing it all over again.

-As I uncovered the causes behind my negative thoughts with a listener, I got to re-play and re-live them.
-And in doing that they began to fade in intensity.
+As I uncovered the causes behind my negative thoughts with a listener, I got to talk about what I remembered, and release the feelings I'd held for so many years.
+And the feelings began to fade in intensity.
 With new clarity, I could see I was absolutely doing the best I could at that moment, and I could understand that my parents had done the best they could with what equipment and support they had at that time, just as their parents had done before them and their parents before them.

 I realised that even though I wasn’t acting towards my daughter as I’d intended, I’d reverted to survival mode.
 I learnt to let those feelings of failing unwind, and instead focus on what I was giving and to try an embrace a spirit of gratitude.